ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   source of time, such as {{RFC8915}}.
 A compromised time source could thus be used to subvert such validity checks.

+## Operational Considerations {#operational}

+This section summarizes operational and management guidance for deployments using the TEEP protocol.
+It complements the general operational guidelines in the IETF operations-area document {{I-D.ietf-opsarea-rfc5706bis}}
+and refers implementers to the architecture and conceptual APIs in
+{{RFC9397}} for configuration and management points.

+- Configuration and placement: Protocol-specific configuration is typically performed in the TAM, the TEEP Agent, and any Verifier used by the TAM.
+See the conceptual APIs in {{RFC9397}} for the configuration points exposed by implementations (e.g., which Trusted Components to manage, trust anchors, and per-device state).

+- Token lifecycle and state management: Tokens are used to match requests and responses and to provide limited replay protection.
+The guidance in this document requires random initial tokens and non-reuse; implementers MUST ensure bounded storage of outstanding tokens (timeouts, per-device caps) and MUST expire tokens after the first valid response.
+Operational deployments SHOULD tune token timeouts to accommodate device processing time (see {{tam}}).

+- Key and certificate lifecycle: Operators MUST run procedures for certificate and key issuance, rollover, revocation, and timely renewal.
+Implementations SHOULD support certificate status checks and have clear behavior when certificates are expired or revoked (see err-code behaviors such as ERR_CERTIFICATE_EXPIRED and ERR_BAD_CERTIFICATE).

+- Logging, monitoring, and diagnostics: Implementations SHOULD log operational events, but MUST avoid placing sensitive data (e.g., raw Evidence, private keys) into logs.
+Diagnostic fields, such as `err-msg` (optionally accompanied by `err-lang`), are intended for human operators; logs should capture structured error codes and minimal diagnostic text to aid incident response.

+- Rate limiting and DoS protection: Implementations SHOULD apply rate limits and backoff policies to mitigate malformed or high-volume requests.
+Agents SHOULD limit the size and number of concurrent manifests processed and protect local resources (CPU, memory, storage) from exhausting.

+- Time synchronization: Accurate device time is important for certificate validity checks and for some attestation freshness mechanisms.
+Operators SHOULD ensure devices maintain adequate time synchronization.

+- Privacy and data minimization Attestation results, SUIT reports, and system-property-claims can contain identifying information.
+Do not expose such data to unauthorised parties; apply least-privilege principles when requesting or returning attestation or component lists.

+- Upgrade and rollback procedures: Manifest processing can be disruptive.
+Operators SHOULD plan for safe upgrade and rollback procedures, including verification of manifests prior to execution, mechanisms for retry, and consideration of partial failure modes.

+- Transport and deployment-specific concerns: TEEP is transport agnostic; operators MUST ensure the chosen transport provides adequate confidentiality, integrity, authentication, and replay protection.
+See the HTTP binding draft {{I-D.ietf-teep-otrp-over-http}}
+  for transport-specific operational details when that binding is used.

+- Scaling and batching: Large-scale deployments SHOULD consider batching updates and asynchronous workflows to avoid overwhelming devices or management servers.
+Unsolicited messages and polling behavior should be chosen to balance timeliness and operational load.

+- Emergency recovery: Provide procedures for emergency recovery, including factory-reset processes, certificate revocation handling, and operational steps for devices that become non-responsive after updates.

+Where operational considerations are covered by other documents (for example, the TEEP architecture {{RFC9397}}), implementers SHOULD follow the guidance in those documents as applicable.

 # Transport Considerations {#transport}

 This specification defines the TEEP protocol as a set of messages to be exchanged